LinuxCommandLibrary

 copy

-Generate a new configuration file
+Generate default configuration

 copy